SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

 ## Introduction

 This tutorial demonstrates a complete morphometric analysis workflow using the **ANTsRegistration** module in 3D Slicer.
 You will:
+- Create one canonically oriented sample as a reference
 - Build a population-averaged template from mouse microCT scans
 - Register individual specimens to the template
 - Perform statistical shape analysis using Jacobian determinants
 - Compare morphological variation between groups

 **Dataset:** Low-resolution mouse head microCT scans from 29 different inbred and hybrid mouse strains, with 45 craniometric landmarks per specimen.
+Landmarks are necessary to provide an initial alignment, as most automated registration methods fail if the positional difference between two volumes are too large.
+Most cases you do not need as many landmark to do an approximate alignment, 4-8 are usually enough.

-**Biological Context:** Mouse strains exhibit significant cranial shape variation due to genetic differences.
+**Biological Context:** Mouse strains exhibit cranial shape variation due to genetic differences.
 This tutorial shows how to quantify and analyze these differences.

 ---

 ## Prerequisites

 ### Software Requirements
-- **3D Slicer** (version 5.2 or later) - [Download here](https://download.slicer.org/)
 - **SlicerANTsPy extension** - Install via Extension Manager in Slicer
   - In Slicer: `View → Extension Manager → Install Extensions → Search "ANTsPy" → Install`
   - Restart Slicer after installation

-### Knowledge Requirements
-- Basic familiarity with 3D Slicer interface
-- Understanding of image registration concepts (optional but helpful)
-- Basic statistics knowledge for interpretation

 ### Hardware Recommendations
-- **RAM:** 8GB minimum, 16GB+ recommended
-- **Storage:** ~2GB free space for data and outputs
-- **CPU:** Multi-core processor (registration is computationally intensive)
+We advise to run this tutorial using [MorphoCloudInstances](https://morphocloud.org) as registration operations are memory and compute intensive.
+Standard MorphoCloud instances (g3.l) provide 60GB of RAM and 16 cores.
+If you plan to use your own computer, we advise using a computer with at least **16G of RAM**.
+Similarly we advise using a **CPU** with many cores as the registration will benefit from increased parallelism.
 ---

 ## Step 1: Obtaining the Data